Introduction

 Spliced Vs Normal Endless

+How do I even unlock spliced endless?
 Spliced endless is unlockable by completing classic with a spliced pokemon.
 The dna splicer is a master ball item in every gamemode besides spliced endless.

 Forming an Endless Team

-An average endless team can be formed on a whim, but an effective team requires a proper setup in mind—a mapped out plan to efficiently manage the early, mid, and late stages of Endless!
+An average endless team can be formed on a whim, but an effective team requires a proper setup in mind— a mapped out plan to efficiently manage the early, mid, and late stages of Endless!
 Luckily, this guide will show you how!

 Typically, a team core consists of one carry, one staller, and one runner.
 The remaining slots are responsible for bringing specific moves or components.
 For example, specific boss killers, like Smeadninja, are considered during starter selection before the run begins.